ReallySecureShell/PapersPlease/README.md

 **NOTE**:<br>
 While the above models are confirmed to be vulnerable, you will usually not know what you are exploiting in the real world.
-As the program is made to be a 'point and shoot' you don't have to scan for the printers and know what they are beforehand.
+As the program is made to be a 'point and shoot' no prior recon is required.
 However you can still specify specific printers with the `--target` flag.

 ## CLI Options